IBM/ibm-licensing-operator/README.md

 Use this scenario, only when you do not have IBM Cloud Platform Common Services or IBM Cloud Paks installed.

-## Supported platforms for stand-alone IBM Containerized Software
+## Supported platforms for ibm-licensing-operator with stand-alone IBM Containerized Software

 License Service is supported on all Kubernetes-orchestrated clouds on Linux x86_64.
 It was tested on the following systems:
 - Red Hat OpenShift Container Platform 3.11, 4.1, 4.2, 4.3 or newer